sybrew/the-seo-framework/readme.txt

 	* After upgrading The SEO Framework's database, users who have `update_plugins` capabilities may now see a confirmation notice that the site has been upgraded.
 	* Search engine pinging for the sitemap can now be offloaded to the WordPress cron-scheduler; this feature is enabled by default.
 	* The estimated plugin-boot time is added to the closing HTML comment; which adds the bulk of the page-loading time of this plugin.
 In this update, we decreased that time, greatly--and we're proudly showing it.
-		* This time is greatly affected by checking for plugin conflicts, and fixing those on-the-fly.
-So, if you use bbPress, BuddyPress, WooCommerce, wpForo, PolyLang, or WPML, you may see this number go (far) above 12ms.
-Some have a greater impact than others.
 	* The term meta inputs now have the "are you sure you want to leave this page?"-listener attached.
 	* Multiple social images may now be outputted.
 How this affects sharing depends on the social network.
 	* Fallback images are now always appeneded; you can no longer overwrite them.